International-Data-Spaces-Association/idsa/README.md

 Find the overview on the IDS resources and status of specifications in [**IDS-G** here on GitHub](https://github.com/International-Data-Spaces-Association/IDS-G)

-As part of IDS-G, you can also find the [IDS Glossary of Terms](https://github.com/International-Data-Spaces-Association/IDS-G/tree/main/Glossary)
+As part of this repository, you can also find the [IDS Glossary of Terms](https://github.com/International-Data-Spaces-Association/IDS-G/tree/main/Glossary)

 You are invited to [create issues on IDS-G](https://github.com/International-Data-Spaces-Association/IDS-G/issues).
 The issues are tracked, approved and worked on in [IDS-G-pre](https://github.com/International-Data-Spaces-Association/IDS-G-pre) by IDSA members.